Anterior cervical corpectomy & discectomy

 Before the actual anterior cervical corpectomy process begins, you are placed under general anesthesia.

 Once sedated, surgeons begin the procedure by making an incision into your neck’s frontal region.
-Surgeons then remove any damaged vertebra, in addition to the disks attached.
+Surgeons then remove any damaged vertebra, in addition to the discs attached.
 This first part of the operation is called decompression because it relieves pressure on associated nerves and other surrounding features.

 Once this initial phase is completed, surgeons then work to ensure your spine is stable.
 This process is known as fusion.
 The surgical team fuses the open spaces left by removed components using implants.
 Implants are often made up of either the patient’s bone or donations from a bone bank.
 Occasionally, surgeons insert implants known as cages, created from synthetic products like ceramic or titanium.